 - Don't get carried away by the sale atmosphere.
-If you've ever opened your closet, looked at your bargain booty and wondered, What was I thinking!, you know who you are.
+If you've ever opened your closet, looked at your bargain booty and wondered, What was I thinking! you know who you are.

-- Remember that promises of 50 to 70% off are usually off recommended retail prices [rrp] and in a lot of cases the rrp is wishful thinking on the part of the manufacturer rather than what you might pay in normal stores.
+- Remember that promises of 50 to 70% off are usually off recommended retail price [rrp] and in a lot of cases the rrp is wishful thinking on the part of the manufacturer rather than what you might pay in normal stores.

 - Examine items very carefully.
 Seconds should be so marked, but they aren't always.
 Make sure that the condition of what you buy is acceptable to you because most UK discount and designer outlets have a no return policy.